 The topic of 3D reconstruction from a single image is a long-standing problem in the computer vision literature.
-Traditional approaches for solving this problem have isolated a particular cue, such as shading [7], texture [15], or focus [11].
+Traditional approaches for solving this problem have isolated a particular cue, such as shading [9], texture [19], or focus [15].
 Because these techniques make strong assumptions on shape, reflectance, or exposure, they tend to produce acceptable results for only a restricted class of images.
-Of these, the topic of shape from shading, pioneered by Horn [7], is most related to our approach in its use of variational techniques and surface normal analysis.
+Of these, the topic of shape from shading, pioneered by Horn [9], is most related to our approach in its use of variational techniques and ability to fit free-form models from normal fields.

 More recent work by a number of researchers has shown that moderate user-interaction is highly effective in creating 3D models from a single view.
-In particular, Horry et al. [8] and Criminisi et al. [3] reconstructed piecewise planar models based on user-specified vanishing points and geometric invariants.
-Shum et al. [14] generated similar models from panoramas using a constraint system based on user input.
-The Façade system [4] modeled architectural scenes using collections of simple primitives from one or more images, also with the assistance of a user.
+In particular, Horry et al. [10] and Criminisi et al. [4] reconstructed piecewise planar models based on user-specified vanishing points and geometric invariants.
+Shum and Szeliski [18] generated similar models from panoramas using a constraint system based on user input.
+The Façade system [6] modeled architectural scenes using collections of simple primitives from one or more images, also with the assistance of a user.
 A limitation of these approaches is that they are limited to scenes composed of planes or other simple primitives and do not permit modeling of free-form scenes.
-A different approach is to use domain knowledge; for example, Blanz and Vetter [1] have obtained remarkable reconstructions of human faces from a single view using a database of head models.
+A different approach is to use domain knowledge; for example, Blanz and Vetter [1] have obtained remarkable reconstructions of human faces from a single view by employing a database of previously-acquired head models.

-A primary source of inspiration for our work is a series of papers on the topic of Pictorial Relief [10].
+A primary source of inspiration for our work is a series of papers on the topic of Pictorial Relief [13].
 In this work, Koenderink and his colleagues explored the depth perception abilities of the human visual system by having several human subjects hand-annotate images with relative distance or surface normal information.
 They found that humans are quite proficient at specifying local surface orientation, i.e., normals, and that integrating a dense user-specified normal field leads to a well-formed surface that approximates the real object, up to a depth scale.
 Interestingly, the depth scale varies across individuals and is influenced by illumination conditions.
 We believe that the role of this depth scale is mitigated in our work, due to the fact that we allow the user to view the reconstruction from any viewpoint(s) during the modeling process-the user will set the normals and other constraints so that the model appears correct from all viewpoints, rather than just the original view.
 The surface integration technique used by Koenderink et al. is not attractive as a general purpose modeling tool, due to the large amount of human labor needed to annotate every pixel or grid point in the image.
 Although it is also based on the principles put forth in the Pictorial Relief work, our modeling technique is much more efficient, works from sparse constraints, and incorporates discontinuities and other types of constraints in a general-purpose optimization framework.

-An interesting alternative to the approach advocated in this paper is to treat the scene as an intensity-coded depth image and use traditional image editing techniques to sculpt the depth image [20, 9, 12].
+An interesting alternative to the approach advocated in this paper is to treat the scene as an intensity-coded depth image and use traditional image editing techniques to sculpt the depth image [27, 12, 16].
 While our framework allows direct specification of depth values, we found that surface normals are easier to specify and provide more intuitive surface controls.
-This conclusion is consistent with Koenderink's findings [10] that humans are more adept at perceiving local surface orientation than relative depth.
+This conclusion is consistent with Koenderink's findings [13] that humans are more adept at perceiving local surface orientation than relative depth.